Community Foundation of Elkhart County Inc

 - Submit application through the foundation's process

-- Consultation with program officer still recommended
+- Consultation with programme officer still recommended

 Eligibility: